-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-Type of tumor suspected
+The type of tumor suspected

-Signs and symptoms
+Your signs and symptoms

 Most brain tumors are not diagnosed until after symptoms appear.
 Often a brain tumor is initially diagnosed by an internist or a neurologist.
 An internist is a doctor who specializes in treating adults.
 A neurologist is a doctor who specializes in problems with the brain and central nervous system.

-MRI.
+- MRI.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-MRI can also be used to measure the tumor’s size.
+MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill to swallow.
 MRIs create more detailed pictures than CT scans (see below) and are the preferred way to diagnose a brain tumor.
 The MRI may be of the brain, spinal cord, or both, depending on the type of tumor suspected and the likelihood that it will spread in the CNS.
 There are different types of MRI.
 The results of a neuro-examination, done by the internist or neurologist, helps determine which type of MRI to use.

 Intravenous (IV) gadolinium-enhanced MRI is typically used to help create a clearer picture of a brain tumor.
-This is when a patient first has a regular MRI, and afterwards is given a special type of contrast medium called gadolinium through an IV; a second MRI is then done to get another series of pictures using the dye.
+This is when a patient first has a regular MRI, and afterwards is given a special type of contrast medium called gadolinium through an IV.
+Then, a second MRI is done to get another series of pictures using the dye.

 A spinal MRI may be used to diagnose a tumor on or near the spine.